Finnoy Travel - Travel Stories and Reviews

 Estonia and the EU flag

-Tallinn Old Town is one of the best-preserved medieval cities in Europe and it is also listed as a UNESCO World Heritage Site.
+Tallinn Old Town is one of the best-preserved medieval cities in Europe and is listed as a UNESCO World Heritage Site.

 We recommend giving a chance to Swissotel.
-It is a 5-star hotel in a perfect location and Tallinn, Swissotel has affordable rates.
+It is a 5-star hotel in a perfect location, and Tallinn, Swissotel has affordable rates.
 Why not enjoy the quality that does not ruin your wallet.

 Common Questions